Xza85hrf/FlexiBlur/README.md

 1. Run the application:

     ```bash
-    python gui.py
+    python FlexiBlur.py
     ```

-2. Use the GUI to load media files, select the blur mode, and specify the region of interest (ROI) if necessary.
+2. Use the GUI to:

+- Load media files (images or videos)
+- Select a Region of Interest (ROI)
+- Choose a blur mode
+- Set custom blur settings if needed
+- Process the media
-3. Start the processing and save the processed media files to your desired output directory.
+- Save the processed files

-## Configuration

-Modify the configuration parameters directly in the code for customized behavior:

-- `threshold`: The temperature threshold above which alerts will be logged.
-- `log_file`: Path to the log file.
-- `poll_interval`: Time interval in seconds between each temperature read.

-## Code Overview
+## File Structure

-### flexiblur_app.py

-This is the main application file that sets up the GUI and handles user interactions.
-The main class `FlexiBlurApp` initializes the interface, creates widgets, and manages media processing.

-### temperature_monitor.h

-This header file contains function declarations for temperature monitoring, logging, and daemonizing the process.

-### FlexiBlur.py

-This script contains the core processing functions for applying blur effects to images and videos.
-It handles parallel processing using ThreadPoolExecutor and includes custom blur implementations.
+flexiblur_app.py: Main application file with GUI implementation FlexiBlur.py: Core processing functions for applying blur effects TestRun.py: Example script for processing a video file requirements.txt: List of required Python packages

+Contributing
+Contributions to FlexiBlur are welcome.
+Please feel free to submit pull requests, report bugs, or suggest features.

 ## Example Usage